ethandengg/Protein_Analysis/README.md

 **Authors**: Ethan Deng, Jason Gu

+## Project Overview
+This is a data science project on investigating if there is a coorelation between the protein content and average rating and if there is a coorelation between the protein content and cooking time of the recipe.
+The dataset used to investigate the topic can be find [here](https://dsc80.com/project3/recipes-and-ratings/food.com), and is originally scrapped from [this source](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf).

 # Introduction:
 Recently there have been more bodybuilding and strength influencers on the rise, leading to an increase in gym culture and people striving to improve their physique.
 With this in mind, it's important to eat high-protein foods to build muscle after a hard workout, so in our project, we're curious to find out if recipes that are high in protein are also the ones that people seem to like more.
 We're also interested in seeing if the time it takes to cook these protein-rich meals affects how much people enjoy them.
 After all, we all want delicious food that's also good for our muscles, but if it takes too long to make, we might not be that keen on cooking it.